mig1984/bashible/docs/output_to.md

 ##### output_to DEST COMMAND [ARGS]

 Runs a command and stores it's output to a file.
-It prevents deleting existing contents of the file on failure.
+It keeps the original content of the file if the command fails.

-Internally writes output to DEST.tmp using the "tee" command (you see the output printed as well).
-Then moves the temp file over DEST on success, otherwise removes it.
+Internally it writes the output to DEST.tmp using the "tee" command (you see the output printed as well).
+Then moves the DEST.tmp over DEST on success, otherwise removes it.

 ```bash
 @ Storing list of files